benbotto/ndm-schema-generator-mysql/README.md

 ##### Example

 Below is a quick example of how to generate a database schema object.
 The example generates the schema object, performs some minor manipulation on the tables and columns, and then prints the results to the console.
-There are two event handlers--```onAddTable``` and ```onAddColumn```--that will be described in further detail below.
+There are two event handlers--```onAddTable``` and ```onAddColumn```--that are described in further detail below.

 ```JavaScript
 'use strict';